Conan O’Brien Can’t Stop3 Stars

 - Release Date

-Designed as a project to blow steam and maintain public awareness for his celebrity, late night talk show personality Conan O’Brien’s “The Legally Prohibited from Being Funny on Television Tour” began in 2010, following his extrication from NBC and before his arrival on TBS.
-Joined by his staff of writers and sidekick Andy Richter, the tour began in Eugene, Oregon and proceeded through Las Vegas and Radio City Music Hall, ending in Atlanta after a two-month, 32-city tour.
+Designed as a project to blow steam and maintain public awareness for his celebrity, late-night talk show personality Conan O’Brien’s “The Legally Prohibited from Being Funny on Television Tour” began in 2010, following his extrication from NBC and before his arrival on TBS.
+Joined by his staff of writers and sidekick Andy Richter, the tour began in Eugene, Oregon, and proceeded through Las Vegas and Radio City Music Hall, ending in Atlanta after a two-month, 32-city tour.
 In Conan O’Brien Can’t Stop, documentarian Rodman Flender follows Team Coco along the way, providing some insight into O’Brien’s mental state during his public embarrassment and equally public reaction.
-And although, due to O’Brien’s hilarious, unwavering buffoonery and comedic frontage, Flender never probes too deeply into his subject’s bitterness, there are enough laughs and insight here to prove O’Brien’s dedication as an entertainer.
+Through O’Brien’s hilarious, unwavering buffoonery and comedic frontage, the doc never probes too deeply into its subject’s bitterness.
+But there are enough laughs and insight here to prove O’Brien’s dedication as an entertainer.